 Exercising at Home: 8 Tips for Staying Motivated

-Regular exercise can keep your bones strong, prevent falls, improve your energy levels and help you maintain a healthy weight.
 While it’s not always easy to keep up with an exercise routine, particularly if you are not used to exercising daily, it’s essential for staying healthy, especially as you get older.
 Fortunately, there are steps you can take to help you stay motivated to exercise.

 1. Keep it Simple

 If your workout routine is too strenuous, you might quickly grow frustrated and it becomes difficult to keep up with.
 You may even risk injury if you start with exercises that are too intense.
+There are seated exercises for seniors that you can do to get you started.

-It’s best to start with light exercise and increase the intensity incrementally.
 There are many simple exercises to do at home for beginners that you can incorporate into your daily routine.
 You can always add more with time.

 2. Exercise With a Friend

-3. Join a Grou
+3. Join a Group

-A class can be a great way to meet new like-minded people to stay motivated to exercise.
-There are many classes available for beginners.
-If you’re not able to leave your home, or there are no classes available near you, consider joining an online group.
-Virtual lessons are becoming more and more popular option as alternative for people who can’t attend in-person work out at home together.
+There are many recommended exercises for seniors at home virtually.
+Virtual lessons are becoming more and more popular as an alternative for people who can’t attend in-person work out at home together.

 4. Establish a Routine